Lorrie Moore: Short stories

-Moore's short story collections are Self-Help (1985), Like Life, the New York Times bestseller Birds of America, and Bark.
-She has contributed to The Paris Review.
+Moore's short story collections are Self-Help (1985), Like Life (1990), the New York Times bestseller Birds of America (1998), and Bark (2014).
+She has contributed to The Paris Review and Granta.
 Her first story to appear in The New Yorker, "You're Ugly, Too," was later included in The Best American Short Stories of the Century, edited by John Updike.
 Another story, "People Like That Are the Only People Here," also published in The New Yorker, was reprinted in the 1998 edition of the annual collection The Best American Short Stories; the tale of a young child falling sick, the piece was loosely patterned on events in Moore's own life.
 The story was also included in the 2005 anthology Children Playing Before a Statue of Hercules, edited by David Sedaris.

 Moore's anthology Collected Stories was published by Faber in the United Kingdom in May 2008.
 It includes all the stories in each of her previously published collections and three previously uncollected stories first published in The New Yorker.

 Moore's latest collection, Bark, was published in 2014.
 It became a finalist of The Story Prize and was short-listed by Frank O'Connor International Short Story Award.